 The scientists retrospectively analyzed the women’s demographic and clinical data, levels of VLCFAs (the conventional diagnostic marker for ALD), and the adult ALD clinical score (AACS) — a specific scale measuring motor, bladder, sensory, and brain functions in adults with ALD — assessed at up to three visits over seven years.

 Mean age for these women was 42.8, and 19 of them (59.4%) were symptomatic at the beginning of the study.
-Of these, a total of 14 (73.7%) had symptoms of adrenomyeloneuropathy (AMN, the adult-onset form of ALD) that includes walking/balance problems, urinary incontinence, sensory complaints, and psychological disturbances, while the other five (26.3%) had only signs of motor deficits.
+Of these, a total of 14 (73.7%) had symptoms of adrenomyeloneuropathy (AMN, the adult-onset form of ALD), including walking/balance problems, urinary incontinence, sensory complaints, and psychological disturbances, while the other five (26.3%) had only signs of motor deficits.

 Results showed that symptomatic women were significantly older than those without ADL symptoms, and age was the most significant risk factor for the development of ADL symptoms and the main determinant of disease severity.